• Menu

 Park

-While the handler is seated, the dog will come to the front zone, circle to face the same direction as the handler, lay down, and back underneath the handler’s seat.
-"Stay" is implied; requires release or next cue.
+While the handler is seated, the dog will come to the front zone, circle to face the same direction as the handler, lie down, and back underneath the handler’s seat.
+"Stay" is implied, and release or the next cue is required.

 Step